Skip to content

 What are the causes of light pollution?

-Human influence is therefore not only making the earth warmer (keyword climate change), but also even brighter.
+Through human influence the earth is not only getting warmer (keyword: Climate Change), but also even brighter.
 But how exactly do we cause light emissions?
 The answer to this question could be an endless list of light sources - I would like to spare you that.
 Instead, I'll present the most important causes for the increasing light smog.

 Technical progress